-An interview with Jean Vermette about her experience of recognizing that she was female, and taking the risk to share it with the people she loved.
-She ultimately chose to undergo sexual reassignment surgery and wrote a book, Je Me Souviens (I will remember) about her experience of MtF genital surgery.
+Jean Vermette talks about recognizing that she was female, and taking the risk to share it with the people she loved.
+She ultimately chose to undergo sexual reassignment surgery and wrote a book, Je Me Souviens (“I Will Remember”) about her experience of MTF genital surgery.
 Jean describes the process as an example of the …read more »

 Frank Brooks is a doctor of clinical social work who studies gender role non-conformity, particularly the link between gender role non-conformity in boys and the risk of suicide.
 Frank describes his experiences of feeling different and facing prejudice as he grew up.
 He now works with families with gender role non-conforming kids to help them …read more »

 Sexuality educator and mother Sandy Lovell talks about parenting her trans son.
 As a feminist mother she celebrated his early gender non-conformism, but it never occurred to her that he might be trans.
 Sandy named parental concerns for her child’s safety, his ability to find love, her grief over losing the daughter, and her struggle …read more »

 Social worker Liam Bechen talks with Safe Space Radio about his identity as a genderfluid trans man.
 Liam describes the daily challenge of coping with people’s responses to his visible inbetween-ness.
 He describes moments of fear of violence, but also of his determination to live without shame, and to celebrate the many manifestations of gender …read more »